jsmreese/moment-duration-format/README.md

 The plugin does not export anything, so there is no need to assign the require output to a variable.

-The plugin depends on moment.js and lodash.js or underscore.js.
-These are not specified as package dependencies in the currently published plugin version.
+The plugin depends on moment.js, which is not specified as a package dependency in the currently published version.

 ##### Arguments